parkermac/LiveOcean/forcing/hycom2/README.txt

 Output:
 LiveOcean_data/hycom1/h2016.12.25.p (for example; one for each day) a pickled dict containing:
 ['v3d', 't3d', 'result', 'ssh', 'u3d', 's3d', 'dt'] where result is something like 'success' and dt is a datetime (at zero hour of the day, presumably UTC).
 The dynamical variables are 2D or 3D arrays.
 Importantly, they are MASKED ARRAYS and a lot of how I treat them later in ocn3 assumed this to be the case.
-A problem that arose was that in the newer forecast fields (GLBy that I get using ncss - see forcing/ocn3) they show up as regular nd arryas with nans, not masked arrays.
+A problem that arose was that in the newer forecast fields (GLBy that I get using ncss - see forcing/ocn3) they show up as regular nd arrays with nans, not masked arrays.
 This caused a lot of trouble.
 All are packed in my standard way [z, y, x] or [y, x].
 Velocities are m/s, ssh is m, salinity is psu, and temperature, t3d, is deg C in-situ temperature (we convert to potential temperature later, e.g. in forcing/ocn3, because this is what ROMS uses).

 It takes about 30 sec per day on fjord.